Everything You Need to Change Your Care Home

 Why Do People Change Care Homes?

-The home doesn’t feel like the right fit
+The care home doesn’t feel like the right fit

 No matter how long you spend researching care homes and deciding, you may still end up in a home that doesn’t feel right.

-So many factors go into the care home experience that even if you did your homework, it’s still impossible to predict whether this new environment will suit you in the long term.
+So many factors go into the care home experience that even if you did your homework, it’s still impossible to predict whether this new setting will suit you in the long term.

-You may feel your needs aren’t being properly catered for, or the activities on offer aren’t in tune with your personal interests, or it could be something else, such as not fitting in amongst the other residents.
+You may feel your needs aren’t being properly catered for, or the activities on offer aren’t in tune with your personal interests.
+It could also be something else, such as not fitting in amongst the other residents or the setting not feeling right for whatever reason.

 Your care needs have increased